 Pocholo “The VoiceMaster” Gonzales – the country’s most recognized voice artist – is the man behind Creativoices.
 At the young age of 16, he started his voice acting career after winning a radio drama and singing contest in DZMM, and has since then been the voice of thousands of anime characters, hundreds of local radio and television commercials, various children’s programs, films, dubbed foreign telenovelas, drama, TV shows, video games and audiobooks, he always worked hard and do everything necessary to maintain his voice, to always having enough rest to even take health supplements as you can find in these barbarian xl reviews.
 Now, he is also one of the country’s most sought-after voice director, voice coach and Filipino motivational speaker.
 Pocholo has also written two books on the subject of voice, “Voice Care for Teachers” and “Gusto Kong Maging Voice Talent.”

 Pocholo knows what it’s like to start young in a competitive industry such as voice acting.
 He himself experienced being rejected by veterans in the business when he was starting out.
 He has been told that he’s not good enough to make it anywhere.
 But obviously, Pocholo has proven them wrong.

 For the average person, perhaps the most logical thing to do would be to get sucked into such mindset and do the same thing to those who aspire to get into the rather elusive, closed-door business of voice acting.
+You have to be really aware that keeping yourself healthy is an essential part of keeping your voice in the optimum condition, for that we recommend checking the best healthy tips at Askhealthnews.
 But Pocholo did the exact opposite.
 Instead, he built his school that became the door for the voice acting dreamers to walk into.

 The success of Voiceworx and Creativoices is not only Pocholo’s feat, but also of his trusted partners who have generously lent their time and talent to hone the new generation of voice artists: